 While there are advantages to the specificity of thermodynamic models~\cite{yangrousseaumahdavi2025}, using them to evaluate stability profiles quickly becomes intractable in higher-dimensional networks, including those analyzed here.
 We therefore take a Hill model approach for the remainder of the discussion.
 Even without full knowledge of precise binding site occupancies, the Hill function offers a strong fit to empirical data for gene regulatory dynamics~\cite{Gardner:2000,Winfree2006}.
 The model also reflects the Hopfield barrier for the sharpness of input-output response~\cite{GunawardenaHill2024}, meaning that for a given coefficient $n$, the Hill model reflects the strongest, most sigmoidal input-output response possible for a system without energy expenditure.
-The Hill approach thus allows us to investigate dynamics under the most input-sensitive model conditions, and to observe its maximum capability for dynamic complexity.
+The approach thus allows us to investigate dynamics under the most input-sensitive model conditions, and to observe its maximum possible dynamic complexity.

 We now have a model for the toggle switch that depends on various theoretically accessible parameters, specifically dissociation constants $K_{ij}$, production rates $a_i$, and degradation rates $1/\tau_i$.
-As pointed out previously, however, these parameters as written are not easily accessible experimentally, and are disconnected from the underlying biology that controls them within living cells.
+As pointed out previously, however, these parameters as written are not easily accessed experimentally, and are disconnected from the underlying biology that controls them within living cells.
 While the current model indicates that regulation is controlled by the total concentrations of transcription factors, these proteins are often themselves controlled by the allosteric binding of effector molecules.
-Cells therefore respond to changes in the number of \emph{active} transcription factors.
+This implies that cells respond to changes in the number of \emph{active} transcription factors.

 In the following subsections we will use statistical mechanics to outline the role of effector molecules (specifically inducers) in defining transcription factor activity.